 Research and development supported by Arts Council England, Pulse Fringe at the New Wolsey Theatre, BETA at the Norfolk and Norwich Festival, Bristol Old Vic Ferment, Dartington Arts and Norfolk Dance.

 Special thanks to Charlotte Gray for permission in using an image from Fenland... in the show.

-Ours Was the Fen Country has played the following places: New Wolsey Theatre Studio, Ipswich / Bristol Old Vic Studio / DanceXchange, Birmingham / Norfolk and Norwich Festival / Dance City, Newcastle / Cambridge Junction / The Place, London / Salisbury Arts Centre / Wisbech Angles Theatre / Ely Maltings / Peterborough Key / March Town Hall / Chatteris Midsummer Festival / Dancebase, Edinburgh Fringe / The Shed, National Theatre, London / South Holland Centre, Spalding / Lincoln Performing Arts Centre / DeDa, Derby / Pomegranate, Chesterfield / Pavilion Dance, Bournemouth / Aberystwyth Arts Centre / Lakeside Arts Centre, Nottingham / The Showroom Chichester / Wales Millenium Centre, Cardiff / Brighton Festival / Dublin Dance Festival.
+Ours Was the Fen Country played the following venues: New Wolsey Theatre Studio, Ipswich / Bristol Old Vic Studio / DanceXchange, Birmingham / Norfolk and Norwich Festival / Dance City, Newcastle / Cambridge Junction / The Place, London / Salisbury Arts Centre / Wisbech Angles Theatre / Ely Maltings / Peterborough Key / March Town Hall / Chatteris Midsummer Festival / Dancebase, Edinburgh Fringe / The Shed, National Theatre, London / South Holland Centre, Spalding / Lincoln Performing Arts Centre / DeDa, Derby / Pomegranate, Chesterfield / Pavilion Dance, Bournemouth / Aberystwyth Arts Centre / Lakeside Arts Centre, Nottingham / The Showroom Chichester / Wales Millenium Centre, Cardiff / Brighton Festival / Dublin Dance Festival.